asifkd012020/open-itg-aws_runbooks/iam/Runbook.md

 8. Once submitted, the request will be appropriately reviewed and, once approved, will then be provisioned by the Cloud IAM Services team.
 <br><br>

-### 3. **To Discuss:** Local IAM Users are reviewed semi-annually and removed when there is no longer a business need
+### 3. Local IAM Users are reviewed semi-annually and removed when there is no longer a business need

 **Capital Group Controls:**
 |Control Statement|Description|